aduston-snaplogic/python-cf-redis-api/README.md

 #### PUT /api/key/:key

 Set the value of a key in Redis.
-The value of the key needs to be provided using in the 'value' field in the of the request data.
+The value of the key needs to be provided in the 'value' field in the of the request data.
 Will return `"result": true` if the update was successful.

     $ curl -H "Content-Type: application/json" -X PUT -d '{"value": "Hooray for kittens."}' https://localhost:9099/api/key/test